The Watcher - Needle-Felted Wool - 2025

 I am not sad for myself.

-When we do not allow ourselves to feel, we cannot see.
+When we do not allow ourselves to feel, our spirit whithers.

 I tried to speak.
 I tried to warn.
-I tried to help those I loved see what I saw.
+I tried to help those whom I loved.

 Shunned.